 Minimum Clergy Compensation

-The following are minimum clergy compensation guidelines, which went into effect July 1, 2015.
-These guidelines factor in the COLA percentages published by the Social Security Administration during these intervening years (0% for 2010 and 2011, 3.6% for 2012, 1.7% for 2013, 1.5% for 2014, and 1.7% for 2015).
-While the vast majority of parishes have been diligent in keeping up with the cost of living increases in the interim, a few have gotten behind.
-As parishes make future plans, now is a good time to get these issues on the table so they can be addressed in the course of the new year.
+This is to announce new minimum clergy compensation guidelines for full time clergy, effective Sept.
+14, 2023.* As some of you are aware, diocesan clergy compensation guidelines have not been updated since 2015.
+The cost-of-living during those intervening years has increased by about 21%.
+While the vast majority of parishes have been diligent in keeping up with the cost-of-living increases in the interim, a few have gotten behind.
+While we know that most parish budgets are now set for 2023, as parishes make future plans, now is a good time to get these issues on the table so they can be addressed in the course of the coming fiscal year.
 It is expected that those needing to do so will phase them in appropriately over time.

 “Compensation” is constituted as the combination of all cash compensation, as defined below, and housing.
 The two combined represent the figure reported for the Diocesan Pension Fund and are the basis on which those premiums are computed.
-NOT included in that amount are “benefits” (pension premiums and health insurance) nor “church expenses” (travel reimbursement, continuing education, etc…):
+NOT included in that amount are “benefits” (retirement contributions and health insurance) nor “church expenses” (travel reimbursement, continuing education, etc…):

 A. Cash compensation: